Archives and Records Management Standards of Practice - Options and Basis

 overarching coverage and many specifics surrounding what we currently

 view as a reasonable and prudent approaches to addressing information

-protection for enterprises.
+protection for ARM organizations.
 While there may be many other approaches

 that might also meet the need, we hope that these will help provide